donbonifacio/blog/content/post/unique-interview-questions-to-ask-interviewers.md

 the _cons_ of working there.
 This will be a personal answer and we can tell a lot by how it's delivered.
 Does the interviewer show honesty and easiness to talk about improvement points?
-Even with problems being stated, do I feel that the company provides a save environment?
+Even with problems being stated, do I feel that the company provides a safe environment?

 Sometimes interviewers look down.
 Or they may say that this is the best company and that there aren't any improvement points.
 These are red flags for me.
 I